franklinchou/learnings/commands.md

 ## List applications using a port

-`lsof -i :80` # list the applications using port 80
+List the applications using port 80

+`lsof -i :80`

 ## Unset an environment variable